-If you wish us to consider whether your child has exceptional medical or social need to attend this school (criteria 2.2) you must submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.
+If you wish us to consider whether your child has exceptional medical or social need to attend this school (criteria 2) you must submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.
 Please make sure that you have read the description of exceptional medical or social need in the admission policy for the school.
-You will need to return the completed form and evidence by 31 October 2020 to be included in the secondary normal point of entry allocations made on 1 March 2021.
+You will need to return the completed form and evidence by 31 October 2023 to be included in the secondary normal point of entry allocations made on 1 March 2024.
 Forms received after this date will still be considered but will not be included within the first allocation round.

-For an in-year admission to any year group, or a sixth form application, the form and evidence should be submitted with the application form.
+For an in-year admission to any year group, the form and evidence should be submitted with the application form.

-Return the form to: School Admissions Team, Education, Participation and Skills, Plymouth City Council, Windsor House, Tavistock Road Plymouth, PL6 5UF.
+Return the form via email to school.admissions@plymouth.gov.uk.

 For sixth form admissions, return this form direct to the school with your application.